hypo69/hypo/pytest/gemini - set 3/en/src/ai/tiny_troupe/TinyTroupe/examples/scratch/outputs/scratches/tool_usage/Document/Current Trends in Digital Marketing.None.rst

 import pytest

 # No functions or classes provided in the input code, so no tests can be written.
-#  The following example demonstrates testing a hypothetical function.
+#  The following example demonStartes testing a hypothetical function.
 # Replace this with actual tests based on the provided Python code.

 def test_hypothetical_function_valid_input():